 A Data Management & Sharing Plan (DMSP) must be submitted as part of the funding application for all new and competing proposals/renewals that generate Scientific Data for January 25, 2023, and subsequent receipt dates.
 The term Scientific Data is defined in the policy as "The recorded factual material commonly accepted in the scientific community as of sufficient quality to validate and replicate research findings, regardless of whether the data are used to support scholarly publications.
 Scientific data do not include laboratory notebooks, preliminary analyses, completed case report forms, drafts of scientific papers, plans for future research, peer reviews, communications with colleagues, or physical objects, such as laboratory specimens."

 High-level first steps

-If your research requires ASU’s Institutional Review Board (IRB) approval, IRB may ask for information contained in your DMSP.
-Therefore, it is strongly recommended to draft your DMSP prior to seeking IRB approval.
+If your research requires ASU’s Institutional Review Board (IRB) approval, IRB may ask for the information in your DMSP.
+Therefore, drafting your DMSP before seeking IRB approval is strongly recommended.

 If you plan to generate scientific data, you must submit a Data Management and Sharing Plan (DMSP) to the funding NIH ICO as part of the Budget Justification section of your application for extramural awards.